SuperOfficeDocs/superoffice-docs/user-guide/en/clients/service/users-screen.md

 In the **Users** tab, you can display all the users registered in the system.
 Using the **Filter** field at the top of the tab, you can apply the following filters to the list:

 * **All**: Shows all the users registered in the system.
-* **Service users**: Shows all users with an active user licence.
+* **Service users**: Shows all users with an active user license.
 In practice, this means all active users.
 * **Deleted**: Shows all deleted users.
 When you delete a user in SuperOffice Settings and maintenance, this person remains in the system, but is marked as deleted.
-Their history is retained, but by deleting them, you free up a user licence.
-You can restore a deleted user, i.e. reactivate the user licence, in SuperOffice Settings and maintenance.
+Their history is retained, but by deleting them, you free up a user license.
+You can restore a deleted user, i.e. reactivate the user license, in SuperOffice Settings and maintenance.
 * **User groups**: If you select a user group, all members of that group are displayed.

 Clicking a user takes you to the **Edit users** screen, which contains all the information recorded about this user.